google/zetasql/docs/protocol-buffers.md

 Proto annotations</a> are used to store non-protocol-buffer types inside serialized protos and read them back as the correct type.

-While protocol buffers themselves do not support `DATE` or `TIMESTAMP` types, you can use annotations on your protocol message definition to indicate that certain fields should be interpreted as `DATE` or `TIMESTAMP` values when read using SQL.
+While protocol buffers themselves don't support `DATE` or `TIMESTAMP` types, you can use annotations on your protocol message definition to indicate that certain fields should be interpreted as `DATE` or `TIMESTAMP` values when read using SQL.
 For instance, a protocol message definition could contain the